pypeaday/pypeaday/README.md

 ## What am I working on?

--  💫 At home I'm working on a self-hosted wish list app
+-  💫 At home I'm currently distracted with my [Stable Diffusion Gallery](https://pypeaday.github.io/stable-diffusion-pype-dev/)
 -  🥼 Constant homelab applications

 ## What am I blogging about?